 useless certifications in Data Science, programming and data processing.

-But all this did not help much in life, did not help me find a job in this field and so I had to go back to business, because I had to feed my family, and my skills in business development were more than in demand.
+Regrettably, all this did not help much in life, nor did it help me find a job in this field.
+In the end I had to go back to business, as my skills were quite in demand and I needed to provide for my family.

 Since then, the programming and the newest technologies remained the main hobby to which I devote almost all my free time.
 I regularly read a lot of news from various sources, try out new technologies, software and services, and save the best of them in my digital hub.
 At some point, it became clear that all this is interesting and useful to many other people.

-The first attempt to share personal experience, knowledge and impressions was on Facebook.
-I created and still maintain a small community of people interested in news from the world of programming and data processing.
+The initial attempt at sharing my personal experience and knowledge was on Facebook, where I created and continue to manage a small community of people interested in news from the world of programming and data processing.
 But Facebook is an alien platform.
 It’s easy to lose everything you’ve put your heart and time into there…